CHILDCARE AND SUPPORT FOR PARENTS

 Thank you for contacting me about childcare, parental leave and flexible working.
-I have noted the concerns of those taking part in the March of the Mummies protest.
+I have noted the concerns of those taking part in similar campaigns, including the March of the Mummies protest.

 I agree that high-quality affordable childcare is vital infrastructure.
 The outcomes are the return on the spending.